Lemon Poppy Seed Muffins

 • And sea salt – To make all the flavors pop!

-If you want to make the lemon glaze, you’ll also need a few more tablespoons of lemon juice and powdered sugar.
-So simple!
+To make the lemon glaze, you’ll also need a few more tablespoons of lemon juice and powdered sugar.
+Or, for a stronger lemon flavor without the glaze, add 1/2 teaspoon lemon extract to the muffin batter.

 Find the complete recipe with measurements below.